 Mental Ability Test (MAT)- This section tests the problem-solving skills of the student.
 The questions are based to check the mental ability of the applicant through different topics.
-The examination is 45 minutes long and it is divided into 3 parts namely, verbal reasoning, non-verbal reasoning, and the grammar section.
+The examination comprises 100 questions and it is divided into 3 parts namely, verbal reasoning, non-verbal reasoning, and the grammar section.

 NTSE Syllabus – Overview of Examination Pattern

 |No. Of Questions||Maximum Marks|